sajusal/sros-peering/README.md

 ## QoS - Scheduling

 The example shows a simple port-based scheduler which typically meets the requirements for a Peering network.
-SROS also supports Hierarchical schedulers and Slope policies.
+SR OS also supports Hierarchical schedulers and Slope policies.

 ```
 /configure qos port-scheduler-policy "Peer-Scheduler" max-rate 100000000